Root Cause Analysis of a Quality Issue Reported By a Whistleblower

 Are You Fixing Your Quality Issues?

 What do you think?
-If you perform effective root cause analysis of quality issues, will there be anything for a whistleblower to report?
+If you perform an effective root cause analysis of quality issues, will there be anything for a whistleblower to report?

 If the whistleblower reported an issue, and you had previously developed and implemented effective corrective actions, would your company be in a better position to address the complaint?